 - i.
-Sirota companies comply with all relevant laws and regulations mandated by the relevant local authorities, including the Occupational Health & Safety Administration (OSHA) in the United States, and the Health & Safety Executive in the UK. - ii.
-Each new employee receives briefing and training about office HSE programs within their first week, and are advised of Sirota's overall Health, Safety and Environmental protection programs. - iii.
+Sirota companies continue to comply with all relevant laws and regulations mandated by the relevant local authorities, including the Occupational Health & Safety Administration (OSHA) in the United States, and the Health & Safety Executive in the UK. - ii.
+Each new employee receives briefing and training about office HSE programs within their first week, and are advised of Sirota's overall Health, Safety and Environmental protection programs.
+Sirota's HSE programs are reviewed on an annual basis and updated accordingly. - iii.
 Sirota provides a safe working environment for employees.
-Regular fire drills and fire alarm testing procedures are conducted in all Sirota locations, and all office buildings are inspected regularly and adhere to all building and construction Codes. - iv.
+Regular fire drills and fire alarm testing procedures are conducted in all Sirota locations, and all office buildings are inspected regularly and adhere to all building and construction Codes.

+- iv.
 Sirota has a strong interest in creating and maintaining benefit programs that improve and enhance the quality of life of all its employees and that help make Sirota an employer of choice.
-Benefits include healthcare coverage for applicable employees and their families, and supplemental programs for vision care, preventative care, dependent care programs, life and long-term disability programs.
+Benefits include healthcare coverage for applicable employees and their families, and supplemental programs for vision care, preventative care, dependent care programs, wellness and fitness programs, life and long-term disability programs.
 Sirota also contributes to the retirement pensions of employees. - v.
 Sirota conducts an annual Employee Opinion Survey, which is an opportunity for all employees to make their views known in an unfiltered manner to all levels of management in the firm.
-This has been an effective means of upward communication for almost 10 years now, and the firm has a good record of addressing issues which surface in the survey results. - vi.
+This has been an effective means of upward communication for almost 12 years now, and the firm has a good record of addressing issues which surface in the survey results. - vi.
 Sirota has a flexible workplace policy.
-Several employees work virtually from their homes in other states besides our HQ state of New York, and many more work at home one or more days each week, at the discretion of their supervisor.
+Several employees work virtually from their homes in other states, or countries, besides our HQ state of New York, and many more work at home one or more days each week, at the discretion of their supervisor.
 Many employees work hours other than the traditional 9 to 5, again, at the discretion of their supervisors. - vii.
 Sirota supports the annual "Take Your Child To Work" day. - viii.
 Sirota provides an annual Employee Holiday Party, held off-site. - ix.
-Until recent economic conditions made it impossible, Sirota awarded annual bonuses to all employees who merited them. - x.
-Sirota is an equal opportunity employer, and numbers among its workforce not only African-American and Hispanic individuals, but also many nationalities, including British, Chinese, Indian, Irish, and Israeli.
+Although current economic conditions made it impossible in 2008 and 2009, prior to that, Sirota awarded annual bonuses to all employees who merited them. - x.
+Sirota is an equal opportunity employer, and numbers among its workforce not only African-American and Hispanic individuals, but also many nationalities, including British, Chinese, Indian, and Irish.